danodus/mdsynth/README.txt

 - A C compiler (tools/mc09);
 - S19 to VHDL (tools/s19tovhd) for producing the ROM file.

-You will find Makefiles for Linux.
-I personally use the great CentOS-6 distribution.

 The S19 file is to be uploaded to the board using a serial terminal at 57600-N-8-2 (see the installation section).
 The ROM contains the SYS09BUG utility available under "src/sys09bug" which perform the download of the file over the serial port.

 The chain is the following: